 My classmates and I used the WUI acronym lightheartedly — who doesn't like dealing with the stress of a thesis through a little planning humor?
 Little did I know then how urgent the WUI situation was becoming across the country, requiring a planner's call to action.

 The wildland-urban interface exists along a continuum of wildland to urban densities.
-Different WUI types can be correlated to development patterns which transition across zones, similar to the transect model.
+Different WUI types can be correlated to development patterns that transition across zones, similar to the transect model.
 Source: Community Planning Assistance for Wildfire.

 Researchers at the SILVIS Lab have quantified the WUI based on the presence of vegetation and structure densities to spatially define this concept for the conterminous United States.
 Based on their calculations, the WUI covers nearly 10 percent of the country's land area; roughly one-third of the U.S. population (44 million houses) is located in the WUI.